WHAT IS FAITH FAMILY JOURNEY TO WELLNESS

 HOW TO GET INVOLVED

 Step One: Schedule a one-on-one health assessment with our registered dietitian and health educator Beth Allen.
 Beth has over 30 years of experience helping patients get healthy.

 To schedule your appointment with Beth Allen, please call (615) 649-3040 to make an appointment or email Beth at email@example.com.

 The first visit will take about an hour.
-During this meeting with Beth, you will learn about the J2H program, discuss expectations and decide on a set of realistic goals tailored to your individual needs.
+During this meeting with Beth, you will learn about the Journey to Wellness program, discuss expectations and decide on a set of realistic goals tailored to your individual needs.
 This first meeting can be done in a group or individual setting.

 Step Two: After the initial assessment, patients will participate in a once a week class for six weeks.
-Class topics include: Nutrition, Stress Management, Behavior Change, Grocery Store Tour, and Intro to Fitness and Disease Management.
-Each class is approximately 90 minutes long and the class schedules will varies month to month to accommodate busy schedules.
+Class topics include: Nutrition, Stress Management, Behavior Change, Grocery Store Tour, Intro to Fitness, and Disease Management.
+Each class is approximately 90 minutes long and the class schedules will vary month to month to accommodate busy schedules.